David Ryall: Career

-Ryall portrayed discredited scientist Frank Skuse in the March 1990 docudrama, Who Bombed Birmingham?
+Ryall portrayed discredited scientist Frank Skuse in the March 1990 docudrama, Who Bombed Birmingham?.

-In 1994 he played Feste in Sir Peter Hall's production of Twelfth Night – a performance which was praised highly by Sir Alec Guinness in his autobiography.
+In 1994 Ryall played Feste in Sir Peter Hall's production of Twelfth Night – a performance which was praised highly by Sir Alec Guinness in his autobiography.
 In 1996–97, working with the Royal Shakespeare Company, he played God in The Mysteries, and Polonius in Hamlet, for which he was nominated for the Helen Hayes Award during its tour of the United States.

-He worked with Sir Peter Hall again in the 1999 production of Lenny in the West End, and after that in the 2000 epic Tantalus, in Colorado and the UK.
+Ryall worked with Sir Peter Hall again in the 1999 production of Lenny in the West End, and after that in the 2000 epic Tantalus, in Colorado and the UK.
 Ryall continued to be a regular face in the theatre: with appearances in Patrick Marber's Don Juan in Soho at the Donmar Warehouse in 2007.